kd-research/GameAutoMakeServer/README.md

 - `GET /v1/top_scores/:game_id`: Retrieves the top 10 scores for a specific game
 - `POST /v1/device/upload_score`: Records a new score for a game from a specific device
 - `POST /v1/device/scores`: Retrieves a device's personal scores for a specific game

-##### Game Customization
-- `POST /v1/customize_game`: Modifies an existing game based on a natural language request
-- `POST /v1/generate_game`: Creates a new game based on a natural language request

 ## Platform Support